Planning a Disney World vacation is a big undertaking!

 You’ll need to factor these extra costs into your overall Shades of Green cost estimate if applicable.

-Disney Amenities – Scheduling
+Disney Amenities

 Early Entry & Extended Evening Hours

-Guests may both enter every theme park early, and stay late on select days at select Walt Disney World theme parks.
+All guests, including Shades of Green guests, may enter every Disney theme park early.
+Disney Deluxe guests and Shades of Green guests may stay late on select days at select Walt Disney World theme parks.

 Charge to your room privileges – Disney resort guests at all Disney locations, Shades of Green guests, only at Shades of Green.